 An enrolled Kalapuya member of the Confederated Tribes of Grand Ronde who resides within his indigenous homelands in Oregon and honored Army Veteran, Jan Michael Looking Wolf is a world renowned Native American Musician and Performer that shares his powerful message of the tradition of ‘ONE HEART’.
 In short, it is a universal truth that everyone is equal regardless of the color of our skin, tribal affiliation, language we speak, income, gender, faith, nationality or personal beliefs.
 ‘ONE HEART' is the recognition of Unity through Diversity.

 “During the journey here, I have found it is true that we are all related.
 Everyone across mother earth comes from an indigenous ancestor.
 Music is the common language that we all share, it can bring healing for the world.”

-One of the most honored Native American recording artists in history, he has also received 9 Global Music Awards, an Indigenous Music Award, 2 Indian Summer Music Awards, 7 Native American Music Awards with 32 nominations there, the OFP Peace Star Award, and 2 One World Music Radio Awards for Best Native American Recording.
+One of the most honored Native American recording artists in history, he has also received 14 Global Music Awards, an Indigenous Music Award, 2 Indian Summer Music Awards, 7 Native American Music Awards with 32 nominations there, the OFP Peace Star Award, and 2 One World Music Radio Awards for Best Native American Recording.

 From the Global Music Award Founder and Executive Director, Thomas Baker Ph.D, “You may be wondering why we chose to honor Jan Michael Looking Wolf with Global Music Awards’ most important award of the year.
 Jan’s talent, creativity, quality of his work and generous contributions to other musicians are unique in the field of music.
 We appreciate his insistence on using and supporting the crafters of authentic Native American musical instruments.
 Jan has been a pivotal force in promoting and sharing both traditional and new Native American music in America and around the world.
 We are thrilled and honored to award him our highest award, our Odyssey Award for Lifetime Achievement in Music.”